Upload your paper and start check for plagiarism.

 |File Name||Type||File Size (KB)||Text Size||Price(USD)||Uploaded Time||Status||Action|

-One thing that needs to be clarified is that the users must not confuse plagiarism Examples of plagiarism and similarities to be any different.
+One thing that needs to be clarified is that the users must not confuse plagiarism Plagiarism checker for students and similarities to be any different.
 Copying or using the exact words of other writers is both similar and plagiarized.
 These similarities also include citations and anything that is outside the quotes.
 We help you identify the ‘real deals’ and remove the fake and valueless words that fall in the premises of plagiarism.
 We go through all your work and see every comma, sentence and text for any non-original text that can be changed.

 Copyright infringement refers to a situation where someone utilizes the copyrighted work (such as a book, an article, a song, still or motion picture, etc.) which originally belongs to someone else without proper permission for the usage of such a document or file (sometimes, the terms "piracy" and "theft" are used interchangeably with copyright infringement even though they can have different contextual meanings).

 When a particular body of work or material is protected by copyright laws, the exclusive right to reproduce, distribute, display or perform the protected work or replicate that original property is granted to the creator of the work and such a person becomes the copyright holder Plagiarism detector.
 Although as a general rule, one is on safe ground if one uses a small part of someone’s work for the benefit of the public and in a non-competitive way.
 It is however important to remind that if you use a large part of someone’s work for commercial use, then the rule does not favor you.
 Sometimes, the copyright holder may also be the publisher of the work or someone else to whom the creator of the work has legally transferred the rights.
 Hence, one needs to obtain the prior permission of the copyright holder before that copyrighted work can be distributed, sold or replicated.
 “Many users wrongly assume, especially with regard to Internet-delivered resources, that if there is no prominent copyrighting notice on an item, then the item is not copyrighted” (Colyer, 1997).